pwittchen/wittchen.io/source/_drafts/publishing-jar-aar-to-maven-central.md

 ---
-title: Publishing a JVM library to the Maven Central Repository
+title: Publishing a JAR/AAR to the Maven Central
 tags:
     - java
     - maven